 PRC has tons of experience caring for Poodles and poodle mixes.
 As part of your application process, they will ask for references from your veterinarian and your groomer!
 Anyone who has owned a Doodle or has done their research knows how important regular grooming is for your Doodle.

-Adopting from PRC will cost about $350-600 to help offset the rescue costs.
-Once they adopt out a dog, they will check in with the adoptee at regular intervals to make sure the adoption is successful.
+Adopting from PRC will cost about $350-600; your adoption fee is used to help offset the Cavapoo rescue costs.
+Once you adopt a dog, Poodle Rescue Connecticut will check in with you at regular intervals to make sure the adoption is successful.
 If you come from this area and would like to be next, contact them at the details listed above.

 5. Florida Poodle Rescue